 Every semester of the program emphasizes developing and refining the four skills: reading, writing, speaking, and listening.
-In addition, various in-class and out-of-class opportunities will be provided, especially in the third and fourth semesters, in preparation for the AP French exam at the end of their second year.
+In addition, various in-class and out-of-class opportunities will be provided, especially in the third and fourth semesters.
+Students may elect to take the AP French exam at the end of their second year.

 The LEAF course uses a technology-enhanced format.
 Local and long distance students attend class via live video broadcast each week on Thursdays from 4:15 to 6:30pm.
-On the third Thursday of every month, all students will be required to attend class in-person on MSU’s campus from 4:15 to 6:30 pm.
-Families are responsible for transportation to the campus.
 Instructions for logging in and using the technology will be provided to all students.
 The LEAF program will make use of video conferencing technology to connect with students.
 This will enable students to participate actively in real time and also improve their speaking and listening comprehension.
 Throughout the year, there are also weekly “virtual” LEAF labs on Sunday afternoons for students needing assistance with their assignments.
 A TA (teaching assistant) will connect with students via live video conferencing.
 The TA is an MSU student who is majoring in French.
 Students will be given an MSU login for accessing the LEAF online course management website, which is used for assignments and online reference materials.

 Faculty in Michigan State University's Department of Romance and Classical Languages teach LEAF.

 - The accelerated program allows students to complete the traditional four-year high school French program in two years.